 Technicolor version coming soon!

-- Spoonflower decals (I used decal designs by NinaRibena)
+- Spoonflower Peel and Stick Wallpaper (I used designs by NinaRibena)

 - rotary cutter or scissors